-For Step 2 of the Assignment for Impact on Student Learning, provide a chart/table to illustrate the relationship between each daily objective and Bloom's Taxonomy Level/DOK.
-You may choose to use a table such as the one below for this step of the assignment.
+For Step 2 of the Teacher Work Sample, provide a table to illustrate the relationship between each daily purpose, daily objective, and Bloom's Taxonomy Level.
+You may choose to use the Teaching Unit: Action Plan template or a table such as the one below for this step of the Teacher Work Sample.